Building from source

 NVIDIA CUDA support

-Skip the following step, if you don’t want to compile with CUDA support.
+Skip the following step, if you don’t want to compile with CUDA support or already have CUDA installed.

 Set environment variables to build desired AIMET wheel